inlets/inlets.dev/blog/_posts/2020-11-16-inlets-the-ipv6-proxy.md

 Go to your Equinix Metal dashboard and create an API Key, call it "inletsctl" and give it read/write permissions.
 Save it to a file: `$HOME/api-token-packet.txt`

 Let's run a server process for our IPv6 clients to connect to.
-Now if you're using inlets OSS, then you need to use a HTTP server, but if you're using inlets Pro you can use a TCP service like RDP or SSH.
+You can run a HTTP or a TCP tunnel, both support IPv6 access.

 Download [the OpenFaaS watchdog](https://github.com/openfaas/of-watchdog) which is described as a "Reverse proxy for HTTP microservices and STDIO"